The Homesick Hotline: How to Handle The Call From A Freshman Who Misses You

 If they start reminiscing about their old room, favorite snacks, and even the family pet, the homesickness may start to get a little more intense.
 Try suggesting you take a virtual tour of their old room — you can even FaceTime with the family dog!
 Next, ask them to give you a virtual tour of their dorm and point out anything fun that jumps out at you, such as the cool posters they hung on the walls.

-Dealing With College Freshmen FOMO
+Dealing with College Freshmen FOMO

 If they’re worried they’re missing out on all the fun back home, cheerfully inform them, “You know, we still have your favorite ice cream in the freezer, and your friends miss you too.
 You’ll have plenty of fun stories to share when you get back.”